bastienvty/netsecfs/README.md

 ## Usage

 Example of how to initialise and mount a file system.
+It is recommended to mount inside `/tmp` to avoid any potential issues.

 ```bash
 $ ./netsecfs init --storage data.db --meta meta.db myfs